My 6 rules for ultimate peak-health and elite-fitness.

 3) Priority.

-- The glory of daily maximised energy levels and immune system etc.
+- The splendour of having optimal energy and immune system function every day, etc.

 The list goes on and on.